aniljainbgt/Online-Retail-Store/README.md

       Used **Find & Replace** feature to replace these blank/invalid values with "Unknown"

 As per the instructions filtered and removed rows with Quantity<1 and UnitPrice<0, as these should not be included in the analysis
+      There were 10624 rows with Qunatity less than 1, And 2 rows with UnitPrice less than 0

+      Removed all these rows.
+To delete these rows first filtered the table for Quantity<1 and UnitPrice<0 then deleted the filtered rows from the table.